adobe/helix-home/hackathons/11-bcn.md

 ![]() <!-- TODO: add image URL -->

 # Project Helix Hackathon XI
-Apr 20th-24th 2020, Barcelona, Spain.
+September 2020, Barcelona, Spain.

 ---

 (See the [Hackathon Archive](./README.md) for past Hackathons)

-The ninth Project Helix Hackathon will happen sometime during the last two weeks of April.
+The ninth Project Helix Hackathon will happen sometime in September.
 It is still a few days out, but as space is limited, we ask you to register as soon as possible.

 ### Agenda